What to Do and See in Bormio: 13 Activities Not to Miss in and around the City

 The sound, però was not only used for administrative purposes, but also to announce popular holidays or to signal emergencies such as fires or an enemy invasion.

-A legend has it that due to the too vigorous and prolonged tolling, which indicated the approach of enemy troops, the bell fell and shattered on the ground.
+A legend has it that due to the too vigorous and prolonged tolling, which indicated the approach of enemy troops, the bell fell and shattered to the ground.

 The Bajona Tower is located in the heart of the old town and overlooks Kuerc Square. È it is easily accessible, being about 700 meters from the station, and can be reached on foot in about 10 minutes through Roma Street.